What to Feed your Dog?

 Main Food

-Raw with a drop of CBD for my anxious one (the research on CBD is good, whether it really works or not I’m struggling to tell.)
+Raw with a drop of CBD for my anxious one (the research on CBD is good, whether it really works is so hard to tell….)

 Raw for my husky who had serious IBD until the switch.
 In fact it was actually when he ate a whole pigeon and his gut was much better I started to wonder.
 Apparently the feathers etc work as a natural pro biotic….